-What Is The Homestead Exemption?
+What Is A Homestead Exemption?

-How Does The Homestead Tax Exemption Work?
+How Does A Homestead Exemption Work?

 There are several qualifications for a homestead exemption.
 They include: